-The aggregate expenses incurred by a company acquiring new business, including commissions, underwriting Acquisition expenses expenses, premium taxes and administrative expenses.
+Acquisition expenses The aggregate expenses incurred by a company acquiring new business, including commissions, underwriting expenses, premium taxes and administrative expenses.

-Additional case reserves represent management's estimate of reserves for claims and claim expenses that are Additional case reserves allocated to specific contracts, less paid and reported losses by the client.
+Additional case reserves Additional case reserves represent management's estimate of reserves for claims and claim expenses that are allocated to specific contracts, less paid and reported losses by the client.